Mexborough and Swinton Traction Company: History

-A tramway connecting Rotherham, Mexborough, Swinton and Denaby had been authorised by an Act of Parliament obtained in 1902.
+A tramway connecting Rotherham, Mexborough, Swinton and Denaby had been authorised by an act of Parliament, the Mexborough and Swinton Tramways Act 1902 (2 Edw.
+7. c. ccxxx).
 It was constructed by the National Electric Construction Co Ltd, and operated by its subsidiary, the Mexborough and Swinton Tramways Company, from its opening in 1907, with the private company running its trams over Rotherham Corporation's tracks at the Rotherham end.
 The company's first attempt at rail-less operation was in 1910 when a Thornycroft charabanc, hired from the Musselburgh Tramways Company, was tried for a short period, operating between the Old Toll Bar at Mexborough and Denaby Main Colliery Village, and also from Mexborough to Wath via Manvers Main Colliery.
 Objections from Mexborough Council caused the withdrawal of the service.

 In 1912, the company turned its attention to "rail-less traction" and set a bill before Parliament to authorise five trolleybus routes.
 These were to run from an interchange with the tramway near the Woodman Inn at Swinton north-westwards to Wath-upon-Dearne; westwards from Wath to West Melton; northwards from Wath to Goldthorpe; from the Denaby tram terminus eastwards to Conisbrough; and from Mexborough westwards to Manvers Main.
 At the time, local councils were considering constructing their own tramway or trolleybus system, and so opposed the scheme.
-When the Mexborough & Swinton Tramways Railless Electric Traction Act (1913) received the Royal assent, it only included authority to build the last two of the five routes.
+When the Mexborough and Swinton Tramways (Railless Traction) Act 1913 (3 & 4 Geo.
+5. c. lxvii) received royal assent, it only included authority to build the last two of the five routes.
 Construction began, and both routes opened on 31 August 1915, although they were physically isolated from each other.
 The three single-deck vehicles obtained for the opening and a few trams were stored in a new depot at Old Toll Bar, but there were only tram wires from the depot to the start of the Manvers Main route at Mexborough.
 The trolleybuses reached there with one trolley boom on the overhead wire and a skate running along the tram tracks to complete the circuit.
 They also used this method to reach the main depot at Rawmarsh, when they were in need of maintenance.